Magnon squeezing near a quantum critical point in a cavity-magnon-qubit system

 Here, we propose a different mechanism for achieving magnon squeezing by engineering a Rabi-type magnon-qubit interaction in the cavity-magnon-qubit system.
 Specifically, when the microwave cavity is far detuned from both the magnon and qubit system, the cavity mode can be adiabatically eliminated, yielding an effective magnon-qubit coupling mediated by virtual photons.
-By driving the superconducting qubit with two microwave fields and appropriately adjusting the drive frequencies and amplitudes, we show that the magnon-qubit system can realize an effective quantum Rabi model~\cite{prx2012simulation,braumuller2017analog}.
-Notably, when operating the system approaching the critical point associated with the ground-state superradiant phase transition in the normal phase, a parametric amplification-like interaction arises for the magnon mode, which facilitates the dynamical generation of a magnon squeezed state via a two-magnon process.
-Using experimentally accessible parameters, our scheme can achieve a magnon squeezing of about 4 dB.
+By driving the superconducting qubit with two microwave fields and appropriately adjusting the drive frequencies and amplitudes, we show that the magnon-qubit system can realize an effective quantum Rabi model~\cite{prx2012simulation,braumuller2017analog}. {Notably, in the normal phase the effective magnon–qubit dynamics already contain a parametric-amplification-like two-magnon interaction for the magnon mode.
+This interaction generates magnon squeezing and becomes increasingly strong as the system is tuned towards the critical point associated with the ground-state superradiant phase transition.} Using experimentally accessible parameters, our scheme can achieve a magnon squeezing of about {3.7} dB.
 The generated squeezing is robust against both the system dissipations and thermal noise.
-Compared to the existing qubit-assisted schemes~\cite{2023guoprasqueezed,xia2025magnon}, our approach features a distinct underlying mechanism.
-In Ref.~\cite{2023guoprasqueezed}, the cavity mediates an effective Jaynes-Cummings (JC)-type interaction between the qubit and the magnon mode, and two-tone driving of the qubit induces the magnonic parametric amplification.
-In Ref.~\cite{xia2025magnon}, virtual cavity photons generate an effective nonlinear coupling that leads to a two-magnon interaction and hence magnon squeezing.
-By contrast, our scheme engineers an effective Rabi-type magnon-qubit interaction, where operating near the critical point enables criticality-enhanced parametric amplification, leading to a moderate and tunable magnon squeezing.
+Compared to the existing qubit-assisted schemes~\cite{2023guoprasqueezed,xia2025magnon}, our approach features a distinct underlying mechanism. {Specifically, Ref.~\cite{2023guoprasqueezed} achieves magnon squeezing through direct parametric amplification within a driven effective Jaynes-Cummings (JC) model.
+By contrast, our scheme critically relies on the phase transition of an effective quantum Rabi model.
+The squeezing mechanism of the Ref.~\cite{xia2025magnon} is based on an engineered nonlinear coupling between the superconducting qubit and the microwave resonator, which is however only present for a microwave transmission line resonator but absent for a 3D microwave cavity. }

 The paper is organized as follows: In Sec.~\ref{sec:level2}, we describe our model of the cavity-magnon-qubit hybrid system and derive the effective Hamiltonian of the magnon-qubit system with the presence of two drive fields, which can yield magnon squeezing.
 In Sec.~\ref{sec:level3}, we derive the master equation to include the dissipation and noise effects, present the results of the magnon squeezing, and analyze the effects of the magnon and qubit dissipations and bath temperature on the squeezing.
 Finally, we summarize our findings in Sec.~\ref{sec:level4}.